UPPMAX/programming_formalisms/shared_documents/2023_autumn/day_1.md

     - A [Richel]: Thanks for noticing, I created an Issue at https://github.com/UPPMAX/programming_formalisms/issues/19 :-)

 - Q: pipx vs venv,virtualenv
-    - A: Pipx is for enduser environmet rather than developing https://pypa.github.io/pipx/ while venv and virtualenv is focused on generating a shared coding environmet for you and your team.
+    - A: Pipx is for enduser environmet rather than developing `[Broken link]` while venv and virtualenv is focused on generating a shared coding environmet for you and your team.
 This is of course only applical to python development.
 Other languages and environments are setup differently, but having a automated deployment and development environment is a recomended practice in all cases.